John Bluthal: Career

 He also appeared in the 2004 film Love's Brother and in the 2016 Coen brothers film Hail, Caesar!

 His final appearance was with his daughter Lisa Bluthal in her 2018 short film By Any Other Name, a comedy about a daughter dealing with her father's Alzheimer's.

 Personal life

-Bluthal married actress Judyth Barron in 1956.
-Together they had two daughters, but later separated.
+Bluthal married actress Judyth Barron in 1956, but later separated.
+They had two daughters.
 Barron died in 2016.

 Bluthal's sister Nita married Stephen Murray-Smith, making Joanna Murray-Smith his niece.

 Death

 Bluthal's agent confirmed on 16 November 2018 that the actor had died, aged 89, in New South Wales, Australia.

 Tributes

 Following his death, fellow The Vicar of Dibley actor Dawn French said "Tons of happy laughs remembered today.
 Cheeky, naughty, hilarious.
 Bye darlin' Bluey."
 On 22 December 2018, BBC One aired The Vicar of Dibleys December 1996 episode "The Christmas Lunch Incident" with a caption at the end remembering Bluthal's death.
 Similarly the final episode of the lockdown edition of The Vicar of Dibley ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to him and also three other deceased Dibley cast members (Liz Smith, Emma Chambers and Roger Lloyd-Pack).

 In 2025, Bluthal appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley.